karlp-asrs/waterfall-graphs/README.md

 # waterfall-graphs

-how to do waterfall graphs using ggplot2
+How to do waterfall graphs in ggplot2.
+Uses illustrations based on 2016 returns for ASRS.
+Also shows how to link colors to attributes, regardless of order of plotting.